wazuh/wazuh-chef/README.md

 cookbook 'wazuh_elastic', github: 'wazuh/wazuh-chef', rel: 'wazuh_elastic'
 ```

-This will source all three cookbook housed in this repo from github.
+This will source all three cookbooks housed in this repo from GitHub.

 ## Contribute